 Recognizing negativity isn’t always easy.
 It’s not just the Debbie Downer that complains about everything.
 It’s the clock watcher, “Only 30 minutes and we’re outta here.”
 The doodler who spends an entire meeting drawing the plant in the corner who didn’t hear anything discussed.
 The deadline dodger who always has an excuse on why work wasn’t completed on schedule.
 And the dissenter who says there’s no use giving their opinion because “nobody will listen.”

-Beyond the staggering price tag from US Labor Statistics of $3 BILLION a year in costs, 2 is the direct affect within your organization.
-In recent surveys, 81% of respondents admitted they were not “fully engaged” at work.
-3 That means most of your employees are not performing at their best.
+Beyond the cost that negativity can produce is the direct affect within your organization.
+In recent surveys, more than three-fourths respondents admitted they were not “fully engaged” at work.
+That means most of your employees are not performing at their best.

 More importantly, these negative behaviors can spread to your top performers.
 As they notice that their co-workers aren’t pulling their weight, they often reduce their efforts as well.
 It’s not that they are bad apples, it’s human nature to compare ourselves with others and conform, rather than stand out.